How I Got My Agent!

 It was like I unlocked a door that had been firmly shut until then.
 The ideas poured into my mind and the entire story quickly fell into place.
 Two rival mafia families in present day New York.
-Tasha, the ambitious, confident mob daughter ready to pin a gun to a man's head while wearing the latest Prada Galleria.
-Leo, the indifferent rich boy hiding his soft heart behind a arrogant mask.

 Can you guess what happened?

 Well, turns out, I did have interest, but it came in the form of my beta readers.
 During the wait of Pitch Wars, I had four absolutely lovely people (shout out to Trisha Kelly, my name-twin Elora Ditton, Jessica James and Aneeqah N) who read the book and not just gave me great feedback, but showed such genuine, intense enthusiasm for the book that I had never had before.
 Sometimes as writers we worry that any positive feedback we get from friends or betas is just them being nice.
 But this time when the voice of self doubt tried to make me think that way again, I knew instinctively it wasn't the case.
-I took their notes and got to work, coming out with a story in November that I was ready to scream from the rooftops about how good it was.
+I took their notes and got to work, coming out with a story in November that I was ready to scream from the rooftops about how much I loved it.
 By now I was only at draft three, but with this story, it all fell into place so quickly, that I knew I didn't need to rewrite it or work from the ground up as I'd had to do for my previous stories.

 My pitch went live.
 In the end it didn't get as much love as my graveyard book did, but popularity can't always sell your story.
 I sent queries off to the agents I wanted to query from pitmad, including an agent that wasn't on my radar until now.
 Her name was Sabrina Taitz at William Morris Endeavour.
 I knew about how prestigious the agency was and though I couldn't find much on Sabrina, I went for it.
 Well, I'm so glad I did!